timescale/tobs/README.md

 We plan to expand this stack over time and welcome contributions.

-Tobs provides a CLI tool to make deployment and operations easier.
-We also provide Helm charts that can be used directly or as sub-charts for other projects.
+Tobs provides a helm chart to make deployment and operations easier.
+It can be used directly or as a sub-chart for other projects.

 See a demo of tobs in action by clicking the video below: